Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 • Suicidal thinking/behavior: Attempted and completed suicides have occurred in acamprosate-treated patients; use with caution in suicidal ideation.
 Monitor for depression and/or suicidal thinking.

-• Alcohol dependence: Appropriate use: Should be used as part of a comprehensive program to treat alcohol dependence.
+• Alcohol use disorder: Appropriate use: Should be used as part of a comprehensive program to treat alcohol use disorder.
 Treatment should be initiated as soon as possible following the period of alcohol withdrawal, when the patient has achieved abstinence.
 Acamprosate does not eliminate or diminish the symptoms of alcohol withdrawal.

 • Renal impairment: Use with caution and reduce dose in patients with moderate renal impairment (CrCl 30 to 50 mL/minute).
-Contraindicated in patients with severe renal impairment (CrCl ≤30 mL/minute).
+Use is contraindicated in patients with severe renal impairment (CrCl ≤30 mL/minute).
+The American Psychiatric Association alcohol use disorder guidelines recommend that acamprosate should not be used first-line for patients with mild to moderate renal impairment.
+(APA [Reus 2018]).

 Dosage form specific issues: